New Charleston airport lounge to open free for priority pass passengers, others $40/day

 Even without the bar open, visitors to the initially completed section will still be served drinks from a temporary portable stand set up behind the scenes.
 A food preparation area sits between the pub and the lounge's relaxation area.
 A buffet line will be offered, as well.

-Those with premium credit cards from Chase, Sapphire, Visa, MasterCard, American Express and Diners Club International will be admitted at no cost along with first-class passengers.
+Those with premium credit cards and a priority pass from Chase, Sapphire, Visa, MasterCard, American Express and Diners Club International will be admitted at no cost along with first-class passengers.

 Premium ticket holders simply scan their boarding pass or show a membership card at the front desk to gain entry to the upstairs club.
 Those buying a day pass can get a discount with a AAA membership, Cauthen said.